ayoayco/blog/_drafts/2023-05-22-holding-off-rewrite.md

 ---
-title: "Holding Off this Blog's Rewrite to Focus on Content"
+title: "Seriously Holding Off this Blog's Rewrite to Focus on Content"
 permalink: /holding-off-rewrite/
-description: "Have you heard the joke about the web developer who also has a blog?
+description: "Have you ever heard the joke about the web developer who also has a blog?
 I'm that web developer."
 category: projects
 ---